JDT Inc.

 Operational, not theoretical.

-AI accelerates production without lowering the bar — when used precisely.
+AI speeds up production without lowering quality, when used precisely.
 Where we use it, and where we don't:

 01